See below for some helpful guides and resources relating to working remotely for University Staff.

 If you find that you cannot access email via the link above, please contact the IT Service Desk.

-You can use Skype for Business to setup meetings, send instant messages and make voice or video calls to work colleagues.
+You can use Microsoft Teams to setup meetings, share files, send instant messages and make voice or video calls to work colleagues.

 There are two useful services which allow you to access your files remotely.